lyuma/Godot-Control-Masking/README.md

 This is similar to a stencil, but does not actually restrict rendering.

+**NOTE**: This effect **will not show in editor**.
+You must run to see the mask in effect.

+To fix this limitation, this effect would have to be migrated to a tool script.

 To use texture masking:

 1. first create a `ShaderMaterial` (or multiple materials).